uamv/typemarker-token-importer/readme.txt

 == Changelog ==

+= 1.0.2 // 2020.10-Oct.13 =
+📦 NEW: Add menu item to MainWP dashboard

 = 1.0.1 =
-* Fix fatal error with MainWP 4.1
+🐛 FIX: Fatal error with MainWP 4.1
-* Include CSV template with plugin files
+📦 NEW: Include CSV template with plugin files

 = 1.0.0 =
-* Initial Release
+🚀 RELEASE: Launch initial